amidstdebug/atlas/web-app/docker/services/whisper/README.md

 # Whisper Transcription Service

-A standalone FastAPI service for audio transcription using OpenAI Whisper.
+A standalone FastAPI service for audio transcription using a Hugging Face Transformers Whisper model.

 ## Features